naitik2314/Pong/README.md

 5. Push your changes to your forked repository: git push origin feature-or-fix.
 6. Create a pull request on the main repository to merge your changes.

-We appreciate your help in making this project more awesome!
+I appreciate your help in making this project more awesome!